AML-2404-GoalDiggers/Generating-Synthetic-Voice/README.md

 The dataset which we have created has been uploaded in the repository The model is trained on Librispeech dataset.
 Link: http://www.openslr.org/12/

+The working demonstration of our project is provided namely 'Generating Synthetic Voice working demonstration' video file.